 While the Museum of Mouassine Douiria Derb el Hammam may not house a substantial number of artifacts, it is the building itself that gives people all the reason they need to visit this strikingly beautiful 16th-century Saadian masterpiece.

 This building has been restored to the very highest of standards, and we would certainly recommend this site to anyone who has an interest historical Moroccan architecture, and particularly that dating back to the time of the Saadian Dynasty.

 Museum of Mouassine Douiria Derb el Hammam is located at 5 Derb El Hammam, Marrakesh, Morocco, and entrance to the museum costs Dh30 (about $8.00).
 It may also be worthwhile noting that no more than 25 visitors are allowed in the museum at any one time.

-However, at Egypt Tours Plus, our Morocco private tour packages can be customized to meet your own individual needs, so if you would like a visit to the Museum of Mouassine Douiria Derb el Hammam added to a particular itinerary, we will be happy to oblige.
+However, at Egypt Tours Plus, our itineraries can be customized to meet your own individual needs, so if you would like a visit to the Museum of Mouassine Douiria Derb el Hammam added to a particular itinerary, we will be happy to oblige.